ncatlab/nlab-content/pages/228.md

 ### Concrete

 Of course, nobody but a category-theorist would use the above as a *definition* of an apartness relation.
-Normally, one defines an apartness relation on $S$ as a binary relation $\#$ satisyfing these three properties:
+Normally, one defines an apartness relation on $S$ as a binary relation $\#$ satisfying these three properties:

 * [[irreflexive relation|irreflexivity]]: for all $x: S$, $x \# x$ is false;
 * [[symmetric relation|symmetry]]: for all $x, y: S$, if $y # x$, then $x # y$;
 * [[comparison]]: for all $x, y, z: S$, if $x # z$, then $x # y$ or $y # z$.